rcghpge/version-cv/README.md

 * **One Sentence Summary**

-  This repository symbolic math classification using image-based, text-based, and classical learning models including EfficientNetB0, GPT2, Word2Vec, and XGBoost.
+  This is a GitHub repository for ML/DL in symbolic math classification using image-based, text-based, and classical learning models including EfficientNetB0, GPT2, Word2Vec, and XGBoost.

 ---